-When choosing a dental healthcare provider, a lot of factors go into your decision-making: Where did the dentist gain his/her education?
+When choosing a dental healthcare provider, many factors go into your decision-making: Where did the dentist gain his/her education?
 Does the dentist have a good reputation in the community?
 Is the office close by?
 And, last but not least, do they take my dental insurance?

 But most dental benefit plans specifically exclude extraordinary needs.

-The things offered as benefits are not only predictable, but expected, such as routine exams, x-rays, healthy cleanings, etc. Further, policies that do offer a benefit for other common services, such as crowns and treatment for gum disease, provide them at a much lower percentage of the actual cost of providing that care, and with a low dollar limit per year.
+The benefits offered are not only predictable but expected, such as routine exams, X-rays, healthy cleanings, etc. Further, policies that offer a benefit for other common services, such as crowns and treatment for gum disease, provide them at a much lower percentage of the actual cost of providing that care and with a low dollar limit per year.
 Your dental benefit plan can be an excellent maintenance assistance program that will help you protect your investment in your dental health, and we’re happy you have that assistance!

 Another common misrepresentation is that dental “insurance” covers all of the things that you need.

-We believe this can be a danger to your health, because it implies that if it isn’t covered, you don’t need it.
+We believe this can be a danger to your health because it implies that you don’t need it if it isn’t covered.

 Insurance companies are in business to make money.
-This is no secret and it’s not bad or wrong.
+This is no secret, and it’s not bad or wrong.
 Their responsibility to their shareholders is to provide the benefits they can while still creating profit within the investment you or your employer has chosen to make in dental health.
-You cannot count on a dental benefit plan to determine what you need.
+You cannot count on a dental benefit plan to determine your needs.
 It’s our responsibility to advise you regarding your health.
 The fact is, even those with excellent dental health still need to make an investment.

 We invest in what we value.
-Home improvement, education, vacations, are all examples of things we pay for, by choice because we value them.
+Home improvement, education, and vacations are all examples of things we pay for, by choice, because we value them.
 We don’t presume to know where dental health fits in your value system.
 That’s for you to decide.
-It’s important for us that you know we think you’re worth the investment, and we’ll work with your benefit plan to see that you receive the maximum benefits in assisting you with the maintenance of your health.
+It’s important for us that you know we think you’re worth the investment, and we’ll work with your benefit plan to see that you receive the maximum benefits in assisting you with maintaining your health.

-While we are not contracted with any dental insurance carriers, we file all claims for patients as a professional courtesy.
-We are known as what is called a fee-for-service office.
+While we are not contracted with any dental insurance carriers, we file all patient claims as a professional courtesy.
+We are known as a fee-for-service office.

 What is Fee-For-Service Dentistry?